-In 2 similar experiments, what we refer to as a Test/Study Trial-an intervening cued recall test (A $\rightarrow$ ?) followed by re-presentation of the word pair (A + B)-enhanced retention more than did a comparable amount of time provided for pure study (A + B).
-This held true whether retention was tested for cued recall in the same (A $\rightarrow$ ?) or opposite (? $\rightarrow$ B) direction as compared to the intervening test, and free recall of either the targets (Recall Bs) or the cues (Recall As).
+In two similar experiments, what we refer to as a test/study trial-an intervening cued recall test $(A \rightarrow ?)$ followed by re-presentation of the word pair (A+B)enhanced retention more than a comparable amount of time for pure study (A+B).
+This result held true, whether retention was tested for cued recall in the same $(A \rightarrow ?)$ or in the opposite $(? \rightarrow B)$ direction in comparison with the intervening test, as well as for free recall of either the targets (Recall Bs) or the cues (Recall As).
 The significant testing effect in the same direction replicates previous reports (Carpenter & DeLosh, 2005; Carrier & Pashler, 1992; Cull, 2000; Izawa, 1969, 1992).
-However, the current study extends these findings by showing that the testing effect is not specific to the items for which retrieval was required on the intervening test, nor to the type of testing employed.
+The present study, however, extends these findings by showing that the testing effect is not specific to the items for which retrieval was required on the intervening test or to the type of testing employed.